Trump rails at immigrant programme

 He declared on Twitter that Republicans should "go to Nuclear Option to pass tough laws [on illegal migrants] NOW".

-He accused Mexico of doing "very little, if not NOTHING", to stop migrants crossing its northern border.
+Mr Trump also accused Mexico of doing "very little, if not NOTHING" to stop migrants flowing into the US.

-He threatened to walk away from the North American Free Trade Agreement.
+The top candidates for Mexico's presidency have hit out at Mr Trump.

+On Monday, he again took to Twitter to criticise US border security and immigration laws.

-Mr Trump wanted to scrap the programme from March but judges halted the move, saying that the Obama-era scheme providing temporary permits for work and study must remain in place while legal challenges are heard.
+Mr Trump wanted to scrap the Deferred Action for Childhood Arrivals (Daca) programme from March.

+But judges halted the move, saying the Obama-era scheme providing protected status to those who entered the US illegally as children must remain in place while legal challenges are heard.

 The scheme is now closed to new entrants but existing members may renew their benefits while the programme exists.